What Is Keratoconus?

 - May delay need for corneal transplant

-Prior to any surgical procedure it is common to experience a degree of anticipation and anxiety.
+Prior to any surgical procedure, it is common to experience a degree of anticipation and anxiety.
 It may be comforting to know that the Intacs procedure is far less invasive than a corneal transplant or many other surgical procedures of the eye and the Intacs success rate is high.
-Dr. Wade has undergone a rigorous training program specific to Intacs and is one of the top Intacs surgeons in Texas and the U.S. for number of successful procedures.
+Dr. Wade has undergone a rigorous training program specific to Intacs and is one of the top Intacs surgeons in Texas and the U.S. for a number of successful procedures.

 Will Insurance cover this procedure?

 Insurance Companies should cover all aspects of the procedure when performed for keratoconus in place of a corneal transplant.
-Even with substantial data published in the Peer-Reviewed Medical literature some insurers may not recognize the procedure for treating keratoconus.
+Even with substantial data published in the Peer-Reviewed Medical Literature, some insurers may not recognize the procedure for treating keratoconus.
 Technology is working to educate insurers, but this may take time.
 To the best of our abilities, we will obtain authorization from a patient’s insurance company to request reimbursement.
 However, all fees are ultimately the patient’s responsibility.

 The National Keratoconus Foundation is a wonderful resource for keratoconus patients and families.
 They offer information and support through free, interactive online forums.
-These forums provide keratoconus patients with a unique opportunity to share their experiences, concerns and stories with others who can truly understand the challenges of living with this condition
+These forums provide keratoconus patients with a unique opportunity to share their experiences, concerns, and stories with others who can truly understand the challenges of living with this condition

 You undergo a thorough eye examination.
 Your examination will include a variety of standard ophthalmic tests for this type of procedure, as well as general medical tests and a review of your specific medical history.